 One of the reasons I think you will grow to love this recipe as much as I do is how forgiving it is.
 Though the recipe reads with measurements of a tablespoon of this and that, this is one where approximation works just fine.
 OK, so if you accidentally pour in half a bottle of soy sauce, then it will be a tad salty. 😂 But as long as it’s roughly the amount called for in the recipe, it’s going to be delish, and also it’s easy to adjust the sauce right at the end if you think the balance is out.

-The chicken in this recipe is dusted with flour before searing, and while it is an optional step, I really do encourage you to do this if you can muster the effort.
-I’ve tried it with and without, and for a sauce this good, it’s worth doing it because the flour creates a crust that the sauce can cling to, so the chicken is smothered with the sauce.
+The chicken in this recipe is dusted with flour before searing, and while it is an optional step, I really do encourage you to do this.
+The flour creates a crust that the sauce can cling to, so the chicken is smothered with the sauce.
 If you just sear plain chicken, the sauce just sort of slips off – which is fine, you can scoop it up with each bite.
 But it’s even better when the sauce is clinging to the chicken!

 There’s enough Honey Garlic Sauce to squidge your veggies into as well as drizzling over your rice or mopping up with a bread roll.
 For a super quick meal, rinse some broccolini or other similar shaped vegetables under the tap, shake off excess water but don’t dry, wrap in cling wrap and microwave for 1 1/2 minutes.
-Remove using tea towels and unwrap carefully – don’t leave it in the microwave because it will keep cooking.
+Remove using tea towels and unwrap carefully straight away.

 My anti-cooking grandmother taught me this lazy veggie steaming trick.
 I know it’s not exactly environmentally friendly, but this no-washing-up perfectly steamed vegetables method is used frequently in the RecipeTin kitchen! – Nagi x